osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 --------------------------------

-A type with classification ``static`` represents metadata describing an asset type as AF Element Template in PI Server.
+A type with classification ``static`` represents metadata describing an asset type as AF Element Template in PI AF Server.

-The ``Id`` property of the static type is used to create and link concrete assets, to create AF Elements and their structure in PI Server.
+The ``Id`` property of the static type is used to create and link concrete assets, to create AF Elements and their structure.

 If the optional name property is omitted from the definition, the ``Id`` value is used to name the AF Element Template; otherwise the name value is used.
 The template name is assembled from the following parts: